-The modus tollens works, because if A is sufficient to prove B, then there can never be a situation when B is not true while A is true.
+The modus tollens works, because if A truly is sufficient to always prove B, then there can never be a situation when B is not true while A is true.
 This implies a very strong causal relationship between the two things, and one of the benefits of using a modus tollens is to ask ourselves whether we really meant to suggest as strong of a relationship as we did.

 In the example above, many people might say that performance is an indicator of learning, but do they realize that this is the same as saying that if a student does not learn then they will not perform well?
 Perhaps, perhaps not.
 However, if we do not agree with the conclusion of the modus tollens or had an instance when a student did not learn the material but still performed well, then it would call into question the validity of our initial claim, because if the modus tollens is not valid, then the original argument is not valid either.

 Fallacies or Mistaken Logic

 Some of the logical difficulties that arise in arguments come about as people misuse modus ponens and tollens or when they confuse necessary and sufficient causes.
 These are called formal logical fallacies, and the two most basic forms they take are "affirming the consequent" and "denying the antecedent."
 In addition, there is another class of informal logical fallacies that originates in a variety of reasoning errors unassociated with the actual form of the argument.
 We will explore each of these in turn.

 Affirming the Consequent